- Your Public Lands

 What To Expect

-Oregon Sno-Park permit required November through April.
-These are sometimes available at Ranch & Home just across the stateline in Milton-Freewater, OR.
+Oregon Sno-Park Permits are required November through April.
+Permits are sometimes available at Ranch & Home just across the stateline in Milton-Freewater, OR.
 The Alpine Outpost in Tollgate, OR also sells the permit (and all sorts of goodies, coffee drinks, and meals to name a few).
+Oregon Sno-Park Permits are available online.
+This site also lists current agents authorized to sell the permit.

 Vault toilets available at the Andies Prairie Sno-Park.